sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 When the assessment initiates the user session shutdown, each UI thread in every Graphical User Interface (GUI) application is sent a WM\_QUERYENDSESSION message.
 After Windows receives a response to the WM\_QUERYENDSESSION message, Windows sends the WM\_ENDSESSION to the same threads.
 If after 5 seconds any application has not responded to these notifications, Windows terminates the application.
 Any application can delay system shutdown by not promptly responding to the messages.

-**Note**
+> [!NOTE]
-If a user initiates the shutdown, a user dialog box displays after the timeout expires.
+> If a user initiates the shutdown, a user dialog box displays after the timeout expires.
 This dialog shows information about the application that is blocking the shutdown, and allows the user to **Force** or **Cancel** the shutdown.

 This metric measures the time that the computer spends shutting down all processes in the user session.